 Clearances must be submitted to Field Services by the advertised deadlines.
 Deadline information is available in the 'Clearance Deadlines' table on the Clearances Home Page.
 Students submitting clearances after the deadline date may not be cleared for field placement.
 Failure to participate in field placement may result in the inability to complete course assignments and ultimately, failure in the course.
 See the Clearances Home Page for more information.

-We highly recommend that students obtain initial, and subsequent, clearances during the summer (June/July is best) of their first year of study when possible.
+We highly recommend that students obtain initial, and subsequent, clearances during the summer prior to their first year of study when possible (see deadlines posted on the Clearances Home Page).
 Clearances/TB tests obtained in summer and renewed each summer are the best and most convenient, and will be good/valid for the entire academic year.
 Please note that deadline requirements change for student teaching.